GrindCrusher/wise-software-docs-storage/enterprise/00-compile/00-navigation.md

 This is where a user has access to screen specific functions such as Add, Delete, and Print.

-If you are in the Activities Dashboard the user can quickly Log Out, access Local Settings, or Change their Password.
+If you are in the Activities Dashboard the user can quickly Log Out, access Local Settings, personel alerts or Change their Password.

 # Navigation Bar